 The goal is to translate key climate issues into artwork that excites people’s imaginations and raise awareness of Countdown.
 Taken as a whole, the works convey a message of hope and action — that we can change climate change and the work needed to do so is urgent but doable.
 These projects have the potential to make viewers step up and participate in building a better future.

 Figuring Climate Change is an open call for illustration by Countdown and Fine Acts, a global nonprofit creative studio for social impact.

-The purpose of this open call — which will launch later in 2021 — is to build a unique collection of free art about climate change.
-All of the work will be published online under a Creative Commons license, and they’ll be available for anyone to use and adapt non-commercially, providing a new tool for climate change awareness.
+The purpose of this open call — which will launch later in the summer of 2021 — is to build a unique collection of open-license art about climate change.
+All selected works will be published online under a Creative Commons license - and will be available for anyone to use and adapt non-commercially, providing a new tool for climate change awareness.

 Powered by the global creative community, this collection of open-license art will serve as an invaluable resource for activists, grassroots organizations and nonprofits to use in their campaigns.